aiven/aiven-docs/docs/products/kafka/concepts/governance-overview.md

 - **Distribute ownership:** Assign topic ownership to user groups, enabling them to manage configurations and access data without direct Apache Kafka cluster access.
   This promotes shared responsibility, enhances control, and aids in accountability tracking during incidents.

-- **Manage requests:** Enable group members to send and approve requests to create and own topics.
-The request system follows the Four Eyes Principle, requiring another team member to review and approve changes before implementation, maintaining a clear audit trail.
+- **Manage requests:** Enable group members to submit and approve requests to create and own topics.
+The request system follows the Four Eyes Principle, requiring another team member to review and approve changes, thereby maintaining a clear audit trail.

 - **Self-service:** Provide a user-friendly interface for users to manage Aiven for Apache Kafka resources.
 Empower team members to claim ownership of Apache